Gift guide for key account managers

-Are you struggling for Christmas gift ideas for the key account manager in your life?
+Are you struggling for gift ideas for the key account manager in your life?
 Don't worry, I got you covered.
-If you want to show appreciation to a colleague or just treat yourself - there's something for everyone and every budget in this Christmas gift guide: key account management edition!
+If you want to show appreciation to a colleague or just treat yourself - there's something for everyone and every budget in this gift guide: key account management edition!

 1. TickTime Digital Timer & Alarm

 Digital timer and alarm that stops and starts with the flip of a button.
 It has 6 pre-set times (3, 5, 10, 15, 25, 30 minutes) with the countdown timer that starts automatically when you change position.
 This is brilliant for so many reasons:

 - 3-minute timer.
 I use this to take quick breaks from my computer to stretch.

 - 15 & 30-minute timer.
 Useful when you're rehearsing presentations

 - 25-minute timer.
 Great for a productivity sprint using the Pomodoro technique.

 I know you could do this with an app or your phone, but it’s way fiddlier to setup and this is a perfect, portable piece of kit that no key account manager should be without.

 I'm on conference calls all day long and virtual backgrounds just weren't cutting it.
 They do a decent (if messy) job of extracting the subject from the background, but too often I found big chunks of me would be missing.

 But I work a small space, so I need something that hides the mess that is my life.